Dead Island Reveal Trailer: Legacy

+Journalists stated that the game did not share the same emotional tone as its trailer.
+(Note: Cited to multiple sources) Kirk Hamilton from Kotaku wrote that the trailer set expectations too high for the game, while Sean Cleaver from Vice felt that the trailer miscommunicated to players on what the game contained.
+Haris Orkin, a writer for Techland, noted that the trailer "brought so much attention to Dead Island [that it] created an expectation for a tone that really isn’t possible to pull off in a game where you’re decapitating zombies".
+Will Adams, a creative director for visual effects company The Mill, noted that the trailer ultimately became more memorable than the main game and overshadowed it.

-A live-action remake and a recut version of the trailer which shows the story in a chronological order were released by fans.
-The announcement trailer also boosted the popularity of Techland and Deep Silver.
+A recut version of the trailer which shows the story in a chronological order were released by G4TV, while a live-action remake was released by fans of the trailer.
 The announcement trailer for Dead Island: Riptide, released in 2012, featured a similar, depressing tone.
 A trailer for Goat Simulator in 2014 also mimicked the format of the Dead Island announcement trailer.
-A movie tie-in based on the trailer was once proposed by Lionsgate, though the project was ultimately cancelled.
-Deep Silver released a musical tribute to the trailer, coinciding with the launch of Dead Island: Definitive Edition in May 2016.
+Lionsgate acquired the rights to develop a movie based on the trailer, though the licensing deal had expired.
+Deep Silver released a musical tribute to the trailer, coinciding with the launch of Dead Island: Definitive Collection in May 2016.